xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * `Access_graph(m)`
   A coarse graph-like description of code space accessibility under allowed local moves (for example single reassignment steps that preserve viability).

 We do not specify how any of these summaries are computed from detailed models or data.
-We only assume that for each scenario of interest there exist states `m` in `M_code` that encode them in a well-defined way.
+We only assume that for each scenario of interest there exist states `m` in `M_code` that encode them in a well-defined way within an admissible encoding.

 ### 3.2 Reference libraries and fairness constraints